 What about Cabbage?
 Most people will tell you they eat cabbage or collard greens to insure prosperity.
 The green leaves represent money.
 The real truth is closer to this.
 Cabbage and collard greens are late crops.
 That means, especially in the south, they would be plentiful and ready for harvest in early January.
 Fresh veggies meant good nutrition.

-The ancient Egyptians, the Greeks and the Romans ate cabbage.
+The ancient Egyptians, the Greeks, and the Romans ate cabbage.
 They ate it to ward off disease and aid digestion.
-If you’ve ever eat cabbage you know about that digestion part.
+If you’ve ever eaten cabbage you know about that digestion part.